 A major fear was that the ICC would prosecute U.S. soldiers operating in combat zones.
 In 2002, Congress passed the American Service-Members’ Protection Act, which required the government to cut off financial assistance to ICC members that would not agree not to surrender U.S. personnel to the ICC.
 The law also authorized the president to use all means necessary to free Americans detained by the ICC.
 The Bush administration struck bilateral agreements with dozens of countries obliging them not to hand over U.S. personnel.

-The Trump administration has taken a harder line, angered by Bensouda’s push to investigate the U.S. military for potential war crimes in Afghanistan, as well as by her preliminary investigation into alleged Israeli crimes in the occupied West Bank and Gaza Strip.
-In a September 2018 speech, National Security Advisor John Bolton announced that the White House would no longer cooperate with the ICC and would block any efforts to pursue U.S. or Israeli citizens.
+The Trump administration has taken a harder line, angered by Bensouda’s push to investigate U.S. armed forces and CIA personnel for potential war crimes in Afghanistan, as well as by her preliminary investigation into alleged Israeli crimes in the occupied West Bank and Gaza Strip.
+In a September 2018 speech, then National Security Advisor John Bolton announced that the White House would no longer cooperate with the ICC and would block any efforts to pursue U.S. or Israeli citizens.
 In 2019, after Secretary of State Mike Pompeo threatened to revoke the visas of any ICC staff investigating the United States, Bensouda’s U.S. visa was canceled.
-Soon after, the court said it would not launch a probe into crimes in Afghanistan in 2020, reversing a previous decision.
+The ICC launched a probe into crimes in Afghanistan in 2020, reversing a previous decision.
 In response, Trump signed an executive order in June, declaring a national emergency over the investigation and imposing sanctions against individuals associated with the ICC.

 What are other criticisms of the ICC?